Ziden/MobileMMORPG/README.md

 ## About

-The infinite chunk based map loaded from tiled will be serve for this party oriented mmorpg, where players will kill creatures to gain power and items.
+The infinite chunk based map loaded from tiled will be serve for this dungeon party oriented mmorpg, where players will kill creatures to gain power and items.
 The idea is to start as a simple casual mmorpg grinder with a simple historyline.

 ### Features in initial roadmap: